George Buddy Król

 "Of course, Chuck.
 I just realized it, too."

-"We came to see Kirkegaard," Marty interjected.
+"We came to see Kirkegaard," Mart interjected.
 "He's on a winning streak and a great leader of the team!"

 "Didn't the league inform the police?"
 Paul added.